 When comparing Pylint vs flake8, the Slant community recommends Pylint for most people.
-In the question“What are the best open source Python static analysis tools?”
+In the question“What are the best Python code linters?”
 Pylint is ranked 1st while flake8 is ranked 2nd.
 The most important reason people chose Pylint is:

 Through the plugin ALE.